b4stOss/fhevm-rps/DESIGN.md

 2. Run a full game flow
 3. Wait 30-120 seconds (normal callback time on testnet)
 4. Verify `gameRevealed()` returns `true`

-For production, I'd also add a timeout mechanism so games don't stay stuck forever if something goes wrong with the Gateway.

-#### Key Takeaway

-ACL permissions are critical and easy to forget.
-In mock mode everything works without them, but on testnet the Gateway actually enforces permissions.
-Always test on Sepolia before assuming everything works.

 ---